 - plant and animal metabolism data

-If new data are available or a new MRL is required, you can also highlight this during the MRL review and submit it as part of an MRL application.
+The above process is applicable where an MRL is not fully supported by data but a risk to human health is unlikely.
+The process will not apply where consumer risk assessment issues have been identified e.g. for all MRLs as part of the non-approval decision of an active substance.
+If new data are available or a new MRL is required, you can highlight this during the MRL review and submit it as part of an MRL application.

 HSE is unable to accept comments on the draft assessment or enter into any correspondence.
 Draft proposals that may impact trade will be notified to the World Trade Organisation (WTO).

 - publish a decision document

 - the final MRLs that will be implemented in Great Britain

 - any independent scientific advice sought during the assessment and/or the opinion of other government departments

 - the date the new MRLs will come into force

 - any commodities to which transitional measures do not apply due to public health concerns

 - any supplementary information required to retain the MRLs and the data submission deadline